Scotty's Story

 About Scotty

-Milano Cortina 2026 will be a remarkable fifth Olympics for the four-time World Champion.
 At Vancouver 2010, he was the youngest male from any nation, and in 2018 he was the Opening Ceremony Flag Bearer.
-Scotty became a dad in 2024.
+Milano Cortina was an extra special Games for Scotty, as it was his first Olympic Games with his son Leo in the crown, after becoming a dad in 2024.

 Australian snowboarding is deeply entwined with Scotty James.
 Raised in Warrandyte, Victoria, his first board was a $10 shop display his dad found in Vancouver, small enough that the ten-year-old could ride it.
 By 14 he was racing Europa Cups, and a late call-up to Vancouver 2010 made him the youngest male Winter Olympian from any nation in half a century.
 He finished 21st in the halfpipe on debut, then returned at Sochi 2014 to place 16th in slopestyle and 21st in the halfpipe.